Infinity-Development/Website/README.md

 # Infinity Development
-Simple one page site used to house some of our information and projects.
+A simple one-page site used to house some of our information and projects.

 ---

 ## Self-Hosting
-This code is Open-Source for transparency.
-We will not assist you with self hosting it.
+This code is open source for transparency.
+We will not assist you with self-hosting it.

 ---